 For the first barrier, the SEFL Career Development Pilot provided an opportunity to better understand the participants' awareness and use of career development tools, including Individual Development Plans (IDPs) at the beginning and end of the program.
-This pilot was successful and evaluated for further expansion, which is anticipated for FY 2024.
-This is expected to help eliminate the barrier of limited career advancement opportunities for PWD.
-Leadership performance standards were revised and DEIA competencies were expanded for FY 2024, which elevates management accountability.
-For the second barrier, OHC developed a

-Performance Feedback Toolkit with examples and resources.
+This pilot was successful and evaluated for further expansion, which occurred in FY 2024.
+In FY 2024, OHC expanded this program to a Bureau-wide offering for all permanent employees in CN-30 and CN-40, which was called CFPB Targeted Career Development Series.
+Those interested were enrolled in the Bureau-wide series, which began in Fall of 2024, and will continue into early FY 2025.
+This is expected to help eliminate the barrier of limited career advancement opportunities for PWD and has over 12% PWD participation.
+Leadership performance standards were revised and competencies were expanded in FY 2024, which elevates management accountability.
+For the second barrier, OHC developed a Performance Feedback Toolkit with examples and resources.
 Additionally, a disability ERG was created for employees.
 The additional materials and the creation of a new ERG, which creates a forum to share and receive information are steps toward eliminating the barrier of opaque promotion and detail selection processes.
+There are new resources on the external website and on the CFPB intranet to increase access to information around disability hiring and ensuring work products are accessible which improves the environment for persons with disabilities.